derTuca/guest-portal/README.md

 * MongoDB server, port and credentials
 * The fields you want to store in the database
 * The messages you want to show on the login, register and final page
+* The title you want to be shown in the top bar

 Site selection
 --------------